containerd/nerdctl/docs/testing/tools.md

 }
 ```

+Note that custom commands also unlock access to advanced properties for specific cases.
+Specifically:
+- `Background(timeout time.Duration)` which allows you to background a command execution
+- `WithWrapper(binary string, args ...string)` which allows you to "wrap" your command with another binary
+- `WithStdin(io.Reader)` which allows you to pass a reader to the command stdin
+- `Clone()` which returns a copy of the command, with env, cwd, etc
+- `Clear()` which returns a copy of the command, with env, cwd, etc, but without a binary or args

 ### On `helpers`

 Inside a custom `Executor`, `Manager`, or `Butler`, you have access to a collection of
 `helpers` to simplify command execution:

-- `helpers.Ensure(args ...string)` will run a command and ensure it exits succesfully
+- `helpers.Ensure(args ...string)` will run a command and ensure it exits successfully
 - `helpers.Fail(args ...string)` will run a command and ensure it fails
 - `helpers.Anyhow(args ...string)` will run a command but does not care if it succeeds or fails
 - `helpers.Capture(args ...string)` will run a command, ensure it is successful, and return the output